leigh-hackspace/HackspaceWiki/docs/facilities/fabrication/3d_printers.md

 All printers are networked, and we ask that you use the linked [OctoPrint](https://octoprint.org/) server when printing your files.

-[PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) profiles are linked for each printer.

 CAD-1 is available for you to design, slice and print your models.
+[PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) is pre-configured for all the printers.

+If you want to use PrusaSlicer on your own system then the profiles are linked below for each printer.
+If you're only going to use the hackspace's printers you can save time and download a [packaged version](config/PrusaSlicer.zip) of CAD-1's configuration to use on your own system.

 > You are responsible for ensuring the safe operation of printers.
 > Do not leave the printers unattended for prolonged periods of